tusharshahrs/pulumi-home/azure-ts-rg-sg-zerodowntime/README.md

         Microsoft Entra Roles
         Azure Resources
         PIM:  https://portal.azure.com/#view/Microsoft_Azure_PIMCommon/ActivationMenuBlade/~/azurerbac
-        ( Have Kevin talk about PIM before training or during training)
+        ( Let's talk about PIM before training or during training)

         Search for `azure learning environment`
-        Role called:  `Contributor` Scroll to the right and click on the `Activate` Set the Duration to 1.5 hours
+        Role called:  `Contributor` Scroll to the right and click on the `Activate` Set the Duration to some hours
-        Reason:  Demoing pim to the pulumi cohort
+        Reason:  Demoing sandbox for Pulumi

     * Pulumi Resource Group